jfroelich/rss-reader/src/ops/rdr-update-feed.md

-The `update_feed` operation creates or updates a feed in the database.
+The `rdr_update_feed` operation creates or updates a feed in the database.

 Other than the situation where the set_date_updated flag is true, this inserts the feed object *as-is*.
 It is the caller's responsibility to take care of any sanitization needs.